tajwarfarhan48/Rock-Paper-Scissor-in-C/README.md

 # Rock-Paper-Scissor-in-C
 A rock-paper-scissor game created in C, with option for both single player and multiplayer

+NOTE: In this version, Player 1 is the human and Player 2 is the computer

 NOTE: Only the single player option can be played at the moment.
 Multiplayer functionality will be added in a later update

 # Steps to play the game